How do you join different pieces of clay together?

 Step 3: Add clay slip

-For clay that is still quite wet, you’re better off using a rather liquid clay slip.
-For rather dry clay it’s better to use a slightly thicker clay slip.
-In that last case, make sure to add the clay slip to both components.
-That will give you a stronger hold.
+If the clay is still damp, use a fairly liquid clay slip.
+For drier clay, use a slightly thicker slip.
+In that case, apply the slip to both parts.
+This will create a stronger bond.

-Join the clay components together.
-It’s possible that some excess clay slip appears around the joint.
-You can easily smooth it out and blend it with the rest of the clay.
-You can use a damp sponge to do this.
+Bring the pieces of clay together.
+Some excess clay slip may appear around the edges.
+Simply smooth this out and mix it with the rest of the clay.
+If necessary, use a damp sponge to do this.

-To strengthen the joint even further, you can also roll out a bit of clay into a small coil and attach it around the joint.
-Make sure to smooth out the clay from the coil and blend it with the rest of the clay.
+To further strengthen the joint, roll a small amount of clay into a coil and add it around the joint.
+Make sure you smooth the coil and mix it with the rest of the clay.

 Share this article